-But if you still want to travel overseas, there’s still a way.
-To be clear, this article is not to advice you on ways to save money while travelingl/choosing a travel package.
-You guys already know how.
-This article is to review an alternative method to travel on the budget – HelpX.
+If you want to travel overseas but not spend TOO much on it, this article is for you.
+To be clear, this article is not to advice you on ways to save money while traveling/choosing a travel package.
+You guys already know how to do that.
+This article is to review an alternative method to travel on the budget – via HelpX.

 What is it?
 Exactly what it says on the website.
 It’s an “online listing of host organic farms, non-organic farms, farmstays, homestays, ranches, lodges, B&Bs, backpackers hostels and even sailing boats who invite volunteer helpers to stay with them short-term in exchange for food and accommodation.”